jgtkrn/orchid-kvs/README.md

 > git clone https://github.com/jgtkrn/orchid-kvs.git && cd orchid-kvs

 ## Install Packages
+If you are using Linux based OS
+> sudo apt install build-essential make

+and if you consider to run test
 > sudo apt install build-essential make libgtest-dev

+else if you using BSD based OS
+> pkg install lang/gcc gmake

 ## Build Project

-Install using make, just simply run
+If you are using Linux based OS, the build is by default for Linux, just simply run
 > make
+or
+> make linux

+else if you using BSD based OS, run this command
+> make bsd

 ## Run Executable